-What are secured loans – a secured loan is a loan secured by collateral.
+What are secured loans for homeowners? – a secured loan is a loan secured by collateral.
 A first or second lien or charge is usually filed on the collateral by the lender.

 Searching For Secured Loans?